Below you will find resources and handouts that will help you find, buy, gather and grow local food for your friends and family.

 Integrated Pest Management with Cindy Hale

 Geared towards backyard and beginning growers of all skill levels, whether you have 1 backyard tree or a small orchard.
-This class will include overview of issues related to growing healthy fruit trees and controlling pests and diseases throughout the season with emphasis on Integrated Pest Management (IPM) and organic management of fruit trees.
+This class includes overview of issues related to growing healthy fruit trees and controlling pests and diseases throughout the season with emphasis on Integrated Pest Management (IPM) and organic management of fruit trees.
 Classes will include topics including the “annual cycle of orchards”, meeting the culprits (recognizing specific diseases and pests), methods for monitoring and dealing with potential pests or diseases.
 Get the PowerPoint HERE.
 Get the MN IPM Manual HERE.

 Virtual Grafting Tutorial with Deb Shubat